Bucks County Criminal Defense Lawyers

 A plea bargain is not required.
 You do not have to accept the plea deal offered by the prosecutor.
 You may also negotiate the terms of the plea deal if you are inclined to accept but want a better deal.
 On the other hand, the prosecutors are not required to offer a plea deal.
 Plea bargains are very common and are necessary to keep the criminal justice system working properly, but whether or not a plea bargain is offered is entirely within the discretion of the prosecutor.
 Prosecutors may decline to offer a deal, or they may attach an expiration date to their offer.
 For example, a prosecutor may offer a plea bargain, but the offer will be rescinded if you do not accept before the first day of trial.
 One of our Bucks County criminal defense lawyers can help you get the best plea deal possible.

-If you are found guilty, you will next have a sentencing hearing where the judge will decide what penalties you will face.
-Sometimes there are mandatory minimum sentences that the judge must hand down, but often the judge has a great amount of discretion to decide what kind of penalty you will face.
-Depending on your charges, the judge may consider both aggravating and mitigating factors when determining your sentence.
-An experienced lawyer can argue for minimal penalties by presenting evidence of your good character and reputation outside of this incident.
+If you are found guilty, you will have a sentencing hearing where the judge will decide the penalties.
+In some cases, mandatory minimum sentences dictate what the judge must hand down, but often the judge has discretion to decide what the penalty will be.
+An experienced criminal defense lawyer can argue to reduce your penalties by presenting evidence of your reputation and character.
 The more mitigating evidence in your favor, the more inclined the judge may be to reduce your sentence.
 However, the more aggravating factors there are against you, the harsher your punishment may be.

 Our Bucks County Criminal Defense Attorneys Regularly Defend Clients Against: